Ansgar Allen: Style and themes

 Allen's literary approach is characterised by fragmented narratives, metafictional techniques, "targeted irreverence", and a "radically intertextual" narrative style.
 It interrogates institutional structures, especially those of education by enacting what David Vichnar has called "a pedagogy of failure":

 [Allen's work] foregrounds uncertainty, digression, fragmentation, and the impossibility of closure.
 In so doing, Allen liberates critique from the authority it often presumes, rewiring it as lived, embodied, and self‑questioning: a critique that teaches through collapse...
 His texts sidestep the expectation that philosophical discourse be coherent, linear, or authoritative.
 Instead, they teach through artful disintegration, ambiguous gestures, and the construction of ruin.
 As both theorist and writer, Allen offers a pedagogy of the fragment, a critique that educates by refusing the confidence of normative knowledge.

 His work is marked, too, by an attempt to push at the limits of academic writing.
 As Allen has described his approach:Most writing about philosophy and theory seems to me overly restrained by the desire not to come across as an idiot, not to have forgotten this relevant text, misread this passage, or neglected a salient point.
-By breaking with the position of the author as authority and the scholarly habit to identify the mind of the scholar with the content of their writing, a hybrid theoretical/fictional form allows problems to manifest and unfold, often by intuition, with an element of chance, and without the above restraints (or without giving them the same kind of sway over thought).
-Due diligence is certainly worthy in its own domain, but it cannot be the only way to think or be allowed to dominate the thinking process.
+By breaking with the position of the author as authority and the scholarly habit to identify the mind of the scholar with the content of their writing, a hybrid theoretical/fictional form allows problems to manifest and unfold, often by intuition, with an element of chance...
 Allen has engaged a number of key figures in literature and philosophy in his writings, including Thomas Bernhard, Antonin Artaud, Georges Bataille, and Friedrich Nietzsche.

 In a 2025 interview Allen stated that when he incorporates such authors in his fictions, it is with the aim of creating a space where their "more disturbing ideas are allowed to persist and interanimate".
 This is to "allow the ideas themselves...to run amok to some extent...and keep them, as far as is possible, in an unresolved state".